Conference Panel

 • Dr. Berry-Kravis said she’s looking forward to “cocktails” in a play on words.
 In this case, she meant that it’s likely that nothing is going to work perfectly on its own, but genomic therapies combined together could provide a “massive improvement”.
 Oh, and she’s looking forward to getting approval so she and Dr. Hagerman can retire.

 • Dr. Todd said he’s looking forward to actual cocktails at the retirement party of Liz & Randi after finally getting FDA approval.
-He finished stating that his career won’t be complete until a cure is found.
+He finished by stating that his career won’t be complete until a cure is found.

-• Anna said she’s most excited to see the impact of genomic therapies on the community as a whole – the “big picture”.
+Anna said she’s most excited to see the impact of genomic therapies on the community as a whole — the “big picture.”
 Who knows how great it will look!

 The NFXF has compiled a group of experts into a gene therapy committee.
 This committee will help the NFXF create content about genomic therapies that will be shared with you, so you can stay informed.
 Keep a look out for more genomic therapy content in the near future!